-Mathematics GCSE (AQA 8300)
+MATHS: GCSE (AQA 8300)

 This course is normally delivered over 2 or 3 years in schools.
-Therefore, it is necessary that learners have good numeracy skills before starting the course.
-All learners must complete an initial assessment in maths and English before enrolling on the course.
-Ideally, learners should have achieved Level 2 Maths Functional Skills or Grade D/Grade 3 in GCSE Maths or similar in an equivalent course in order to complete the course in one year.
+Therefore, it is necessary that learners have good literacy (at least Level 1) and numeracy skills before starting the course.
+Ideally learners should have achieved Level 2 Maths Functional Skills, or Grade D/Grade 3 in GCSE Maths, or similar in an equivalent course (e.g. CSE/’O’ level Maths) in order to complete the course in one year.

 Learners will be expected to carry out at least 4 hours of independent study in their own time, every week, to cover all the course content.